david-yost/BookNotes/balancing-coupling-in-software-design.md

 3. Complex: Other team(s) integrate with the database but you don't know who so you have to test changes and monitor performance in a staging environment.
 4. Chaotic: Other team(s) integrate with the database and changes tested in staging causes timeouts in prod so you trust your instincts and roll the change back.

+#### Chapter 3 - Coupling and Complexity: Interactions

+##### Complexity and System Design

+When dealing with complexity within systems there are primarily two ways of defining the way the components of a system interact with each other, linear and complex.

+Linear Interactions - Clear and predictable with obvious dependencies between components.
+The cause-and-effect relationship between components is clear and changes introduced are clear on how the changes will impact components around it.

+Complex Interactions - Neither clear nor predictable.
+Interactions either create unintended effects or the intended effects are created in unexpected ways.
+    1. Intended Effects in Unexpected Ways - A system producing intended effects in unexpected ways that no one understands.
+Can happen for many reasons including loss of all personnel with knowledge of the system, too much accidental complexity, or inheriting a code base with an unfamiliar technology stack.
+    2. Unintended Results - These are accidents and system failures, and can still be present in complex interactions that achieve their goals.
+Usually this is a symptom of implicit knowledge, whether that an assumption about the environment or a poorly constructed code base.

+##### Complexity and System Size

+The number of components does not determine the complexity of a system.
+You can have systems with thousands of components that are less complex than a system with only a handful, the key difference is whether the interactions between those components are linear or complex.

+##### Hierarchical Complexity

+System complexity is multidimensional and interactions, whether complex or linear, can take place between components of a system or within components themselves.

+**Global Complexity** is the complexity of interactions between the system's components.
+**Local Complexity** is the complexity of a single component--the complexity of interactions happening inside it.

+##### Degrees of Freedom

+> **Degrees of freedom** is used in mechanics, thermodynamics, and other fields to describe the movement and behavior of physical systems.
+It refers to the number of independent variables that can take on different values without being constrained by other variables.

+- Degrees of freedom can be limited somewhat by adding constraints to the variables.  (i.e. triangle class that verifies the sum of any 2 sides is greater than the third)
+- "Order in a system, and its future outcomes, are predictable as lon gas the system has constraints and the constraints can be sustained." - Snowden 2020
+- The fewer constraints that you can work with the less certainty you have about cause-and-effect relationships which means greater complexity.